andreia-oca/git_good_workshop/sections/02-make-yourself-at-home.md

 ## Add your git alias here

+Feel free to contribute to this section by opening a pull request.

-If you have a favourite `git` configuration or alias that you would like to share, feel free to open a pull request with it.
+If you have a favorite `git` configuration or alias that you would like to share, feel free to open a pull request with it.
 I would love to see more tips and tricks from the community and the workshop will benefit from it as well <3.